Top 5 n8n Alternatives for Developers

 Pricing

-• Platform: unlimited integrations, workflows, logs.
+• Platform: unlimited integrations, workflows, and logs.

 • Enterprise: SSO, SLAs, audit logs, self-host.